Masks Still Required at iTheatre Collaborative

 Come backstage with iTheatre Collaborative at the Herberger.

 iTheatre has resided in the Herberger's best kept secret.
-Our "backstage" blackbox theater is located on the Center's northside on Van Buren Street just west of 3rd Street.
-Look for the big red panels to the right of our entrance where you can pickup or purchase your tickets for one of the best, most intimate theater experiences in Phoenix.
+Our "backstage" black box theater is located on the Center's north side on Van Buren Street just west of 3rd Street.
+Look for the big red panels to the right of our entrance where you can pickup or purchase your tickets for one of the best, most intimate theatre experiences in Phoenix.

 The Herberger Theater Center is located at 222 E. Monroe in downtown Phoenix.

-For further info on getting downtown, maps, where to park, where to eat, etc. visit Copper Square.
+For further info on getting downtown, maps, where to park, where to eat, etc. visit DTPHX.

 A few words about downtown parking:

 As downtown Phoenix re-development has progressed, and the number of new buildings has increased, it seems that places to park have dwindled.
 Still, there are options that the savvy theatergoer (such as an iTheatre patron) can pursue, other than handing over one's firstborn to the friendly folks at the Chase garage.

 - $6 Parking at Arizona Center.
 A special offer for iTheatre patrons.
 You can purchase a $6 parking voucher for the Arizona Center Parking Garage either online, over the phone or when you get to the theater.
 This voucher is valid at the AZ Center Parking Structure, 400 N. 5th St., Phoenix, AZ, 85004, between the hours of 5 pm to 4 am on Monday-Friday and all day Saturday and Sunday.
 Subject to availability at the garage.